karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 The pipeline uses a scheduled trigger because we need to periodically poll the Microsoft container registry (https://mcr.microsoft.com/) to check if there is any update available for the base image.

 When trying to update a platform image if there is NO new update available on the base image then the pipeline needs to end there.
-If there is a new updated base image on the Microsoft registry then the pipeline needs to create a new version of the platform image, test it, store it into ECR and notify the update via Teams channel.
+If there is a new updated base image on the Microsoft registry then the pipeline needs to create a new version of the platform image, test it, store it into ECR and notify that an update has ocurred via Teams channel.
-Also, if you want to change something on an existing platform image (for example, install some new software, update some existing one, set some permissions, etc) you will want to create a new version of the platform image right away, you will be able to do it setting the ``force_update`` pipeline parameter to ``true``, that parameter will skip the Microsoft container registry update check and go straight into creating a new platform image.
+If you modify an existing platform image (for example, install some new software, update some existing one, set some permissions, etc) and want to create a new version of the platform image right away, you will be able to do it setting the ``force_update`` pipeline parameter to ``true``, that parameter will skip the Microsoft container registry update check and go straight into creating a new platform image.

-## **How to know if there is a new updated base image?**
+## **How to know if a base image update is available**

 If you're using Azure Container Registry (ACR) as your container registry you can use ACR Tasks to automate the creation of a new platform image when a container's base image is updated.
 - More info about it: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tutorial-base-image-update